-- 1. basic principles of evidence - 2. tribunals of fact and law - 3. common law powers to exclude evidence and discretionary power to exclude under section 78 of PACE - 1.
-Examinable material on basic principles of evidence will consist of facts in issue, formal admissions, relevance, circumstantial evidence, and real evidence.
-The relevant material is addressed in paragraphs F1.1, F1.3, F1.11, F1.12, F1.14, F1.22, the first paragraph of F8.45 and F8.50 of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on tribunals of fact and law will consist of the general principles in a trial on indictment and summary trial.
-The relevant material is addressed in paragraphs F1.36 and F1.42 of Blackstone's Criminal Practice 2021. - 3.
-Examinable material on the court's powers to exclude evidence will consist of general principles of the common law discretion to exclude evidence and of the discretionary power to exclude evidence under section 78 of PACE.
-The relevant material is addressed in paragraphs F2.7, F2.8-10 and F2.36, of Blackstone's Criminal Practice 2021.
+- 1. basic principles of evidence - 2. tribunals of fact and law - 3. common law powers to exclude evidence and discretionary power to exclude under section 78 of PACE - Examinable material on basic principles of evidence will consist of facts in issue, formal admissions, relevance and admissibility, the meaning of relevance, evidence of good character, circumstantial evidence, and real evidence: tangible objects and views.
+The relevant material is addressed in paragraphs F1.1, F1.3, F1.11, F1.12, F1.14, F1.22, the first sub-paragraph of F8.45 and F8.50 of Blackstone's Criminal Practice 20222023. - Examinable material on tribunals of fact and law will consist of the general principles in a trial on indictment and summary trial.
+The relevant material is addressed in paragraphs F1.37 and F1.43 of Blackstone's Criminal Practice 20222023. - Examinable material on the court's powers to exclude evidence will consist of general principles of the common law discretion to exclude evidence and of the discretionary power to exclude evidence under section 78 of PACE.
+The relevant material is addressed in paragraphs F2.7, F2.8-2.10 and F2.36, of Blackstone's Criminal Practice 20222023.